30 Baby Names Inspired by Classic Books

 Daisy

-While the leading lady in The Great Gatsby may not be the most admirable character, Daisy is still a sweet name that harkens back to the early 20th century.
+While the leading lady in The Great Gatsby may be a complex character, Daisy is a sweet name that harkens back to the early 20th century.

 Edith